isomerpages/moe-tanjongkatongsec/_useful-links/Personal Learning Device (PLD)/Personal Learning Device (PLD) FAQ.md

 **What are the operating hours of the service centre?** <br>
 •	Monday to Friday: 9:00am – 6:00pm <br>
 •	Saturday: 9:00am – 1:00pm <br>
-•	Closed on Sundays and Public Holidays<br>
+•	Closed on Sunday and Public Holidays<br>

 **Do I need to book an appointment to visit the service centre?**<br>
 No, there is no need to book an appointment.
 The service centre operates on a self-service concept, designed to minimise waiting time for customers.
 Simply walk in during operating hours to receive assistance.